ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

-Most developers should install VS2019 - we have 2010 on a build server for building the old galil driver (until we remove it), if you need to install 2010 locally then install it before you install 2019
+Most developers should install VS2022 - we have 2010 on a build server for building the old galil driver (until we remove it), if you need to install 2010 locally then install it before you install 2022

-# Instructions for Visual Studio 2010
+# Instructions for Visual Studio 2010 (not needed in most cases)

 Install SDK 7.1
 -The SDK may fail if you have these installed: